MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 11. On the **Change Payment Tolerance** page, fill in the **Payment Tolerance %** and **Max Payment Tolerance Amount** fields, and then choose the **OK** button.

 > [!IMPORTANT]
 >  You have now set up tolerance for local currency only.
-If you want [!INCLUDE[d365fin](includes/d365fin_md.md)] to handle tolerance on payments, credit memos, and refunds in a foreign currency, you must run the **Change Payment Tolerance** batch job with a value in the **Currency Code** field.
+If you want [!INCLUDE[prod_short](includes/prod_short.md)] to handle tolerance on payments, credit memos, and refunds in a foreign currency, you must run the **Change Payment Tolerance** batch job with a value in the **Currency Code** field.

 > [!NOTE]
 >  If you want to get a payment tolerance warning every time that you post an application in the tolerance, you must activate the payment tolerance warning.
 For more information, see [To enable or disable payment tolerance warning](finance-payment-tolerance-and-payment-discount-tolerance.md#to-enable-or-disable-payment-tolerance-warnings) section.
 >
 >  To deactivate tolerance for a customer or vendor, you must block tolerances on the relevant customer or vendor card.
 For more information, see [To block payment tolerance for customers](finance-payment-tolerance-and-payment-discount-tolerance.md#to-block-payment-tolerance-for-customers).
 >
->  When you set up tolerance, [!INCLUDE[d365fin](includes/d365fin_md.md)] also checks if there are any open entries and calculates the tolerance for these entries.
+>  When you set up tolerance, [!INCLUDE[prod_short](includes/prod_short.md)] also checks if there are any open entries and calculates the tolerance for these entries.

 ## To enable or disable payment tolerance warnings
 The payment tolerance warning appears when you post an application that has a balance in the allowed tolerance.
 You can then choose how you want to post and document the balance.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Ledger Setup**, and then choose the related link.
-2. On the **General Ledger Setup** page, on the **Application** FastTab, select the **Payment Tolerance Warning** check box to activate the warning.
-To deactivate the warning, clear the check box.
+2. On the **General Ledger Setup** page, on the **Application** FastTab, turn on the **Payment Tolerance Warning** toggle to activate the warning.
+To deactivate the warning, turn off the toggle.

 > [!NOTE]
 >  The default option for the **Payment Tolerance Warning** page is **Leave the Balance as Remaining Amount**.
 The default option for the **Pmt.
 Disc.
 Tolerance Warning** page the is **Do Not Accept the Late Payment Discount**.